sojeri/advent_of_code/README.md

 * /path/to/2018/README.md
-Line 7:    ☂ FIXME inevitable improvement will be running tests for a specific module, maybe something like `npm test -- 01` Line 9:   ✓ TODO write a scaffolding util to create initial solution & test files with a couple failing tests
+Line 7:    ☂ FIXME inevitable improvement will be running tests for a specific module, maybe something like `npm test -- 01`
 ```